open-telemetry/opentelemetry.io/content/en/blog/2022/frontend-overhaul/index.md

 One of the OpenTelemetry Project's many Special Interest Groups (SIG) is the [OpenTelemetry Community demo SIG](https://github.com/open-telemetry/opentelemetry-demo).
-The SIG supports a set of instrumented microservices and a front-end web app which are used to show how to instrument a distributed system with OpenTelemetry.
+The SIG supports a set of instrumented microservices and a frontend web app which are used to show how to instrument a distributed system with OpenTelemetry.